A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

+It is important to emphasize that both ESRI LULC and GHS-SMOD are outputs of deep convolutional neural networks and thus represent model predictions rather than direct ground truth observations.
+To address this limitation, the maps are evaluated against an independent ground truth dataset from DHS surveys described in the previous section.
+Consequently, the target data used for training in this study should be regarded as an intermediate variable rather than a definitive ground truth.

 Label augmentation is a crucial and intricate part of preprocessing.
-ESRI LULC includes a 'Built Area' class that aggregates all man-made structures such as buildings, roads, and other artificial features.
+ESRI LULC includes a `Built Area' class that aggregates all man-made structures such as buildings, roads, and other artificial features.
 While this general classification suffices for many land cover applications, it lacks the granularity needed for detailed human settlement analysis.
 To address this, a more refined classification scheme is necessary.
-For this purpose, a preprocessing method was devised to split the 'Built Area' class into more informative sub-classes.
+For this purpose, a preprocessing method was devised to split the `Built Area' class into more informative sub-classes.
 This method utilizes the auxiliary dataset GHS-SMOD (2020), which classifies land surface by degree of urbanization.
-By overlaying the ESRI LULC labels with those from GHS-SMOD, all pixels classified as 'Built Area' are relabeled according to the corresponding GHS-SMOD class at that location.
+By overlaying the ESRI LULC labels with those from GHS-SMOD, all pixels classified as `Built Area' are relabeled according to the corresponding GHS-SMOD class at that location.
 GHS-SMOD provides seven specific settlement classes, but these are not always visually distinct, necessitating a merge to balance detectability and informativeness.
+Below we provide a step-by-step description of the label-augmentation procedure used to subdivide the `Built Area' class of ESRI LULC into Urban and Rural subclasses using GHS-SMOD.

+\begin{enumerate} \item Both datasets were projected to WGS84 and spatially aligned at 10~m resolution in GEE.
+The GHS-SMOD layer (1~km) was resampled via nearest-neighbor interpolation to the ESRI LULC grid to preserve categorical integrity. \item Label augmentation was applied only to pixels classified as `Built Area' in ESRI LULC.
+Non-built classes (e.g., Crops, Water, Forest) were retained as-is. \item GHS-SMOD defines eight settlement classes based on population density and built-up surface share.
+These were grouped into two superclasses following the degree of urbanization (DoU) framework recommended by the European Commission (Table~\ref{tab:smod_scheme}). \end{enumerate}

-The chosen configuration aggregates GHS-SMOD classes into two broad categories: 'urban' and 'rural.'
+The chosen configuration aggregates GHS-SMOD classes into two broad categories: `urban' and `rural.'
 This approach consolidates the more detailed subclasses of both rural and urban into their respective superclasses.
-A visualization of this label augmentation applied to a sample tile is shown in Figure \ref{fig:label_aug}.
-The final set of target labels after preprocessing is summarized in Table \ref{tab:classes_after_preprocessing}.
+A visualization of this label augmentation applied to a sample tile is shown in Figure~\ref{fig:label_aug}.
+The final set of target labels after preprocessing is summarized in Table~\ref{tab:classes_after_preprocessing}.